Harold Rugg

-After earning his Ph.D. he went on to teach at the University of Chicago and later became a professor at Teacher's College at Columbia University.
-He studied the creativity which he believed was vital to the learning process.
+After earning his PhD he went on to teach at the University of Chicago and later became a professor at Teachers College at Columbia University for three decades.
+He studied creativity which he believed was vital to the learning process.
 He created the first textbook series and his social studies books were extremely popular in US schools.
 By the early forties his books fell out of favor due to campaigns run by organizations like the Advertising Federation of America and the American Legion, due to Rugg's junior-high textbooks including concepts considered "pro-socialist" by conservative opponents.